HaeinGeek/CancerSubtypesAI/sequence_processor/README.md

 - The mutation string format should be in the form of 'A123T' or 'Q58*' for single mutations, or a comma-separated list for multiple mutations.
 - The module handles various mutation types, including substitutions, truncations (*), and frameshifts (fs).
 - Memory optimization is achieved by loading protein databases only when needed.

-## Dependencies

-- pandas
-- numpy
-- tqdm

-Ensure these libraries are installed before using the Sequence Processor module.